Baháʼí Faith in Moldova: Diverse developments

 Since its inception the religion has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural coops, and clinics.
 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
 Worldwide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
 By 1987, the number of officially recognized development projects had increased to 1482.
-Withheld under the Soviet Block developments in Moldova have only been more recent.
+Withheld under the Soviet Bloc developments in Moldova have only been more recent.
 In 2003 Moldova held its first World Religion Day observance which was organized by the Baháʼís of Chişinău.